bigcommerce/sass-style-guide/README.md

 <a name="specificity"></a>
 ## Specificity

-On large code bases, it's preferable and a tonne more maintainable if the specificity of selectors are all as equal and as low as humanly possible.
+On large code bases, it’s preferable and a tonne more maintainable if the specificity of selectors are all as equal and as low as humanly possible.